On the Limiting Shape of Young Tableaux Associated With Inhomogeneous Random Words: The Poissonized Word Problem

-We are now ready to obtain asymptotics for the shape of the Young tableaux associated to a random word $W\in [M]^N$, when $M$ and $N$ go to infinity.
-Before stating our result, let us recall the well known, large $M$, asymptotic behavior of the spectrum of the $M\times M$ GUE ([\ref{r18}], [\ref{TrWi2}], [\ref{Joha2}]).
+We are now ready to obtain asymptotics for the shape of the Young diagrams associated with a random word $W\in [m]^n$, when $m$ and $n$ go to infinity.
+Before stating our result, let us recall the well known, large $m$, asymptotic behavior of the spectrum of the $m\times m$ GUE ([\ref{r18}], [\ref{TrWi2}], [\ref{Joha2}]):